-In Illinois, the average divorce costs $13, 800, which includes $10, 900 in lawyer’s fees.
-Divorce lawyer’s fees form a huge chunk of the divorce cost because the average hourly rate for divorce attorneys in Illinois is $260.
-The attorney’s fee depends on the attorney’s hourly rate; plus the rate any paralegal and other firm staff charge factored in with the time an attorney works on your divorce case.
+In Illinois, the average divorce costs $13,800, which includes $10,900 in lawyer’s fees.
+Divorce lawyer’s fees form a large portion of the divorce cost because the average hourly rate for divorce lawyers in Illinois is $260.
+The attorney’s fee depends on the attorney’s hourly rate along with the rate any paralegal and other staff charge factored in with the time an attorney works on your divorce case.

 Get the Naperville Family Lawyers Help and Legal Advice You Deserve!

 At Tommalieh Law we offer solutions to a broad spectrum of family law issues that need experienced legal advice.
 We provide answers to your questions, explain all your options, customize a strategy for your specific case, and take actions aggressively for a favorable outcome.